Alessio Dionisi: Sassuolo

 His impressive results at Empoli led to Serie A club Sassuolo offering him the vacant role of head coach after Roberto De Zerbi's departure; after rescinding his contract with Empoli on 15 June 2021, Dionisi signed a two-year deal with Sassuolo the following day, effective from 1 July 2021.
 After guiding Sassuolo to two consecutive mid-table placements in the Serie A, Dionisi was sacked on 25 February 2024 following a string of negative results that left the Neroverdi struggling in the bottom positions of the league.

 Palermo

 On 7 June 2024, Dionisi was unveiled as the new head coach of Serie B promotion hopefuls Palermo.
 In his season in charge of Palermo, he failed to fulfil expectations, being consistently criticized by the Palermo supporters due to his inability in improving the results of the club despite having the third-highest squad of the league in terms of cumulative wages and high-level signings such as Joel Pohjanpalo.
 He eventually led the club to eighth place in the league and was eliminated by Juve Stabia in the playoffs.
 On 15 June 2025, Palermo announced that they had relieved Dionisi of his head coaching duties.

 Return to Empoli

 On 16 October 2025, Dionisi agreed to return to Empoli, signing a two-year contract with the Tuscan club.
+Dionisi was sacked from Empoli on 10 March 2026, after registering only 5 wins in 22 matches.

+Watford

+On 15 June 2026, Dionisi was appointed head coach of EFL Championship side Watford on a two-year deal.